Jalinan Terlarang

-Jalinan Terlarang is an Indonesian television series which aired on 2 October 2025 on Vidio.
+Jalinan Terlarang is an Indonesian television series which aired on 2 October 2025 to 27 November 2025 on Vidio.
 Produced by Screenplay Films, it stars Marshanda, and Dimas Anggara.

 Plot

 Syafa and Rangga have been married for 11 years.
 Syafa's life is very difficult, having to be the breadwinner for her family, supporting her mother, her older sister, her family, and her younger brother, Fahri.

 Syafa's burdens become even heavier when Fahri impregnates her girlfriend, Gina.
 To help her sister, Syafa willingly takes Gina into her home until she gives birth.
 Unfortunately, Syafa's decision brings new problems.

 Rangga, initially cold to Gina, slowly softens when she is often asked to help with her pregnancy.
 Rangga and Gina's closeness eventually leads to a forbidden temptation.